netliferesearch/craft-starter/GETTING_STARTED.md

 To learn more about what's deployed see the `app.json` file.

+## Updating composer.json dependencies

+Running `npm run composer` will spin up a docker container with composer installed so that you do neat things like `npm run composer update` without having composer nor php-extensions installed.

 ## Buying a license

 1. Before buying a license.
 Uncomment license.key in the file .gitignore.
 This will allow you to commit the license file to the repository.